PawprintPrototyping/pawprintprototyping.org-hugo/content/english/blog/2024-06-open-sauce.md

 advantages: developing and debugging one particular component, like the code to enable targets, can be easily facilitated by publishing test messages on the fly.
 Once the game expanded to needing a separate Pi to control the RGB matrix, separating that component over a network was super easy.
-After each of the component services were written, all of the gameplay can be orchestrated by publishing to a few simple targets to kick everything into motion, and made the state diagrams easy to understand and manage.
+After each of the component services were written, all of the gameplay can be orchestrated by publishing to a few simple topics to kick everything into motion, and made the state diagrams easy to understand and manage.

 <video src="/images/blog/2024/open-sauce/gameplay-1.mp4" controls="controls" class="img-responsive"></video>